 In February 2019, CGWORLD published an article exploring the production process behind the opening animation for Persona 3: Dancing in Moonlight and Persona 5: Dancing in Starlight.

 Below is a complete translation of the first part of this two-part feature.
+The second part can be read here.

 The rhythm games Persona 3: Dancing in Moonlight and Persona 5: Dancing in Starlight were released in Japan for the PS4 and PS Vita in May 2018.
 And today, we introduce domerica, the budding animation studio that created the opening sequences for both games.